Mikanical/Mikanical/README.md

 I'm a **Computer Science** and **Mathematics** enthusiast currently pursuing a dual major at **Pace University**.
 My journey is all about merging logical precision with creative problem-solving to tackle challenges that excite me.

 ## 🔭 What I'm All About
-- 🔍 **Exploring**: Complex algorithms, data structures, and mathematical theories.
+- 🔍 **Exploring**: Complex algorithms, data structures, mathematical theories, and the intersection between finance, computer science, and mathmematics.
-- 💡 **Creating**: Interactive web applications, data-driven projects, and more.
 - 🎓 **Learning**: Continuously expanding my knowledge in full-stack development and machine learning.
 - 🌐 **Languages**: Fluent in **English** and proficient in **Mandarin (B1)**.